srouchier/buildingenergygeeks/_sources/statespace_intro.md

 Schematic view of one iteration of the Kalman filter
 ```

-The Kalman filter algorithm is described here and illustrated by Fig. {ref}`kalman`:
+The Kalman filter algorithm is described here and illustrated by {numref}`kalman`:

 * Set the initial states $\mathbf{x}_{0|0}$ and their covariance $\mathbf{P}_{0|0}$